gefyrahq/gefyrahq.github.io/reference/cli.md

 in a Pod) to the local development container.
 During the bridge operation Carrier can fake-serve `httpGet` probes.
 There is one bridge for each Pod/container combination if a Deployment or Statefulset is selected with more than one Pod.

-**Example:** `gefyra bridge -N mypyserver --container-name hello-nginx --deployment hello-nginxdemo --port 80:8000 -n default -I mypybridge`
+**Example:** `gefyra bridge -N mypyserver --target deploy/hello-nginxdemo/hello-nginx --port 80:8000 -n default`

 **Arguments:**